-Digital Learning encompasses the use of digital tools and spaces within teaching to improve the quality of the student experience.
+Digital Learning is the use of digital platforms within teaching to improve the quality of students’ learning experience.

-See Teaching Online for the latest on online delivery for Summer Term.
+See Teaching Online 2021-22 for the latest information.

-- Contact the LCC Digital Learning Team and the LCC Digital Champions by posting a message in the Teaching @ LCC Microsoft Team.
+- Contact the LCC Digital Learning Team for guidance via email (LCCDigitalLearning@lcc.arts.ac.uk) or by posting a message in the Teaching @ LCC Microsoft Team.

 - Contact UAL Digital Learning Support via MySupport for system and student data problems.